OpenRailAssociation/technical-committee/docs/joining/governance.md

 As a base for projects to define their governance rules the Technical Committee also maintains a set of [templates](https://github.com/OpenRailAssociation/technical-committee/tree/main/project-templates) for setting up a minimum viable open governance.
 These templates can act as a set of default documents, a starting point for defining more sophisticated models, and a baseline to check existing documents against.

-When you are part of the OpenRail Association as a project, you will work with the Technical Committee to set up and refine your governance according to open governance principles, so that you can use the full power of open source.
+When you are part of the OpenRail Association as a project, you will work with the Technical Committee to set up and refine your governance according to open governance principles, so that you can use the full power of Open Source.